panda-1982/PIE-ANM/README.md

 This code depends on the CVX software package
 [1] Michael Grant and Stephen Boyd.
 CVX: Matlab software for disciplined convex programming, version 2.0 beta. http://cvxr.com/cvx, September 2013. and chebfun software package at http://www.chebfun.org/.
-MOSEK softwareat https://www.mosek.com/  is optional.
+MOSEK software at https://www.mosek.com/  is optional.
 Run the fig5.m will plot the result of Figure5 in the paper.